 It is always a good idea to pack grooming items in small sizes.
 When you arrive in Canada after a long flight, the first thing you’ll want to do will be to take a hot shower.
 Pack a small bottle of shampoo, conditioner, and soap.
 Bring toothpaste and a toothbrush.
 It is also a good idea to bring a towel with you for the first couple of weeks.

 Beddings are not cheap in Canada.
-Residences like GEC may provide you furnished units with beddings.
-However, beddings are often not included elsewhere.
+Residences like GEC may provide you with furnished units with bedding.
+However, bedding is often not included elsewhere.

 Here is a full list of what you will need: